-Utility assistance may be provided to assist a Participant in stabilizing their living situation and to conduct an efficient job search, maintain employment or participate in training.
+Utility assistance may be provided to assist a Participant in stabilizing their living situation and to conduct an efficient job search, maintain employment or participate in Training.
 This includes past due utility payments, utility deposits, internet cell phones and cell phone bills (but does not include any sort of television/cable expenses).
 Prepaid cell phone service may be paid for with Support Services funding.

-The original bill must be provided before payment can be approved, with verification that the utilities/phone are for the Participant's personal residence or in the Participant's name (in the case of cell phones).
+The original bill must be provided before payment can be approved, with verification that the utilities/phone are for the Participant's personal residence or in the Participant's name or phone number (in the case of cell phones).

-Required Documentation: Clear verification (copy of detailed utility invoice that matches Participants address in I-Trac) of charges due.
+Required Documentation: Clear verification (copy of detailed utility invoice that matches Participants address.
+Cell phone invoice that matches the Participant's name or phone number in I-Trac) of charges due.
 Payment must be made to the vendor.